 Rug hooking, needle felting, jewelry, and all the supplies to do each.

 Alpaca yarn and fiber, hand-dyed Suri locks, hand-crafted alpaca items, unique felted pieces, fiber art kits, and more.

-Shepherdess Natural Bath and Body Products, Shetland 7and Babydoll fleeces and roving, hand-dyed wool yarn, handspun wool yarn, homegrown honey and beeswax, Registered Shetland and Olde English Babydoll sheep.
+Shepherdess Natural Bath and Body Products, Shetland 7and Babydoll fleeces and roving, hand-dyed wool yarn, handspun wool yarn.
+Registered Shetland and Olde English Babydoll sheep.

 Wearable art pattern book, knitting and spinning supplies that are made in Michigan, USA.
 (This line is new and made by my company.)
 Totally new!
 Exciting